carpentries-incubator/lc-litsearchr/_episodes/07-interacting-with-r.md

 ## The mean() function takes a vector of numbers as input, and returns the average of all of the numbers in
 the input vector.
 Inputs to functions are often called arguments.
 Providing arguments to a function is also sometimes called passing arguments to that function.
-Arguments you want to pass to a function go inside the function's parentheses.
+Arguments you want to pass to a function go inside the functions parentheses.
 Try passing the argument c(2, 4, 5) to the mean() function.

 > mean(c(2, 4, 5))
 [1] 3.666667